python/cpython/Doc/library/tarfile.rst

    *mode* ``'r'`` to avoid this.
 If a compression method is not supported, :exc:`CompressionError` is raised.

-   If *fileobj* is specified, it is used as an alternative to a file object opened for *name*.
+   If *fileobj* is specified, it is used as an alternative to a :term:`file object` opened in binary mode for *name*.
 It is supposed to be at position 0.

    For special purposes, there is a second format for *mode*:
    ``'filemode|[compression]'``.  :func:`tarfile.open` will return a :class:`TarFile`